Reliable Light Guidance at Extreme Temperatures

 What temperature ranges can CeramOptec fibers withstand?

-Our high-temperature fibers are designed for extreme conditions.
-They operate reliably from –196 °C to over +400 °C, making them suitable for both cryogenic applications and high-temperature processes in industry and research.
+We offer high-temperature fibers for extreme conditions, that operate reliably from –196 °C to over +400 °C. They are suitable for both cryogenic applications and high-temperature processes in industry and research.

 Are the fibers stable under vacuum conditions?